powerfulseal/powerfulseal/docs/2_getting-started.md

             state: Running
 ```

-You can then run the hello world policy in autonomus mode:
+You can then run the hello world policy in [autonomus mode](./autonomous-mode) (the most flexible and powerful mode).
+Run the following command:

 ```sh
 powerfulseal autonomous --policy-file ./policy.yaml